junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 <br>

-NOTE: chap 5 re-copy/paste to AO3 (modified since draft); chap 4 title;

-when posting, before each chapter, quote something from Bible
+~~when posting, before each chapter, quote something from Bible~~

 ~~Including/mention "Genesis XIX" in summary~~

-use "Castiel" in first few chapters, change to "Cas" only after they get close and familiar
+~~use "Castiel" in first few chapters, change to "Cas" only after they get close and familiar~~

-the angel in chap 1 Cas come to search is Amos (Old Testament; hinting "love" is dead/killed/stained in this city) and she didn't survive (mention that in later chapters)
+~~the angel in chap 1 Cas come to search is Amos (Old Testament; hinting "love" is dead/killed/stained in this city) and he/she didn't survive (mention that in later chapters)~~

-Dean has faith in angel/heaven in his 4ky ago version, gradually forgetting/losing faith until the current version doesn't even believe in angel
+~~Dean has faith in angel/heaven in his 4ky ago version, gradually forgetting/losing faith until the current version doesn't even believe in angel~~

 ## Main